 Students study society, relationships between people, the involvement of people with organizations and society, and seek solutions to various social problems.
 The Faculty of Sociology offers practical learning focusing on fieldwork with the keyword “hands-on approach,” in which theories learned in the classroom are verified on-site, and results are reflected in theory.

-Dept. of Plant Life Science, Dept. of Bioresource Science, Dept. of Food Science and Human Nutrition, Dept. of Agri-Food Systems
+Dept. of Life Sciences, Dept. of Agricultural Sciences, Dept. of Food Science and Human Nutrition, Dept. of Agri-Food Systems

 View agriculture from the perspective of “Food Circulation” and seek solutions to global issues